jubaerkhan49/FintessTracker/README.md

 # Fintess Tracker
 This lifestyle companion desktop application stores and analyzes height, weight, food, workout, and sleep data.
 This application can analyze datasets to make smart decisions to maintain a healthy lifestyle for individuals.
-Fitness Tracker has many various features to manage someone’s health.
+Fitness Tracker has various features to manage someone’s health.
 This application can automatically record many activities, making it more user-friendly for users.
 Fitness Tracker helps someone to record and manage fitness activity, such as –
 * Running
 * Cycling
 * Swimming